open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. Add a `BudgetBreakdownGroup` object to the `budget.budgetBreakdowns` array.
+1. Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array.

 2. Set it's `.id` incrementally and it's `.description` to "Breakdown by year of implementation".

-3. For each year of implementation, add a `BudgetBreakdownGroup` object to the `budget.budgetBreakdowns` array.
+3. For each year of implementation, add a `BudgetBreakdown` object to the `budget.budgetBreakdowns.budgetBreakdown` array.
 For each object:

 - Set the `.id` incrementally.
 - Set the `.description` to the year of implementation.